Committees of the Scottish Parliament: Mandatory

 The Finance and Public Administration Committee scrutinises the Scottish Government's taxation, spending and borrowing plans.
 It undertakes analysis of tax revenue forecasts and receipts, the impact of any newly devolved financial powers and the estimated costs of proposed legislation.
-The committee convener is Kenneth Gibson and Michael Marra is deputy convener.
+The committee convener is Clare Haughey and Alan Brown is deputy convener.
+The other committee members Pauline Stafford, Michael Marra, Kim Schmulian, Liam Kerr and Liam McArthur.